Abdriano95/MeTube/README.md

   - We did a lot, in a very short time span.
 - **What could be improved**:
   - We bit off more than we could chew.
-  - We should work on less user stories during our short sprints.
+  - We should work on less user stories during our rather short sprints.
 - **Amendments to process**:
   - Shorten the user stories during the next sprint.
   - Put less user stories in the Sprint Backlog.